For SEO and Content Agencies

 The Closed Loop, Working for an Agency

-Brand Foundation per client
+Brand Foundation and Audience Insights, per client

-Mission, voice, USP, competitors, positioning.
-Codified once during onboarding.
-Every brief, draft, image and report on that account inherits the brand.
+Mission, voice, USP, competitors and 1-5 buyer personas.
+Codified once during onboarding, approved by the client during kickoff.
+Every brief, draft, image and report on that account inherits the brand and the audience.
 New strategists picking up the account read the Brand Foundation and they're up to speed in an hour.

-Topical Research and Topical Map per client
+Topical Research and the Topical Map

 The SERP-validated content blueprint you present in the kickoff meeting.
 Multi-level hierarchy with URL slugs, page intent and internal linking guidance.
 The deliverable that gets the client to approve the strategy in week one.

-Topical Authority Scorecard per client
+Topical Authority Scorecard and Silo Analysis

 The QBR backbone.
 Tracks rankings and tracks AI mentions and citations across AI Overviews, AI Mode, Gemini and ChatGPT Search over time.
+Silo Analysis shows which topic areas the client leads, where the fight is close, where competitors are ahead.
 Exportable as a board-ready PDF every quarter, in the same format for every client.

-Briefs and Drafts
+Authority Planner, Briefs and Drafts

-Generated from inside the Authority Planner with brand and persona context already attached.
+The prioritized 60-day publish queue.
+The thing your account leads check before assigning briefs.
+Briefs and drafts generate from inside the Planner with brand and persona context already attached.
 Junior writers stop drifting.
 Senior strategists stop fixing voice on every draft.
 Bulk briefs and bulk drafts when the retainer needs volume.

-WordPress and GitHub Publishing
+WordPress and GitHub Publishing, per-client workspace

-Every account is its own workspace.
-Same methodology.
-Different brand, different competitors, different signals.
+Ship single or bulk drafts directly to client sites.
+Status syncs back to update coverage and authority.
+Every account is its own workspace: same framework, different brand, different competitors, different signals.
 The system is the playbook your senior strategists built, codified.

 What Changes When Every Account Runs the Same Way